Robin Brett Parnes, MS, MPH

 Research clearly demonstrates that family history of CVD is an independent predictor of disease.
 One study looking at CVD in families in Utah found that while only 14% of families had a strong positive family history of

-(CHD), these same people accounted for 72% of all CHD events (such as heart attack and
+(CAD), these same people accounted for 72% of all CAD events (such as heart attack and

 coronary bypass surgery).